AdobeDocs/workfront.pt-BR/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q4.md

 * Configure when requests created from the form will be automatically marked complete.
 You can set the request to be marked complete when the requested object is created, or when the requested object is complete based on criteria you specify.
 * Set up an automation that is triggered when a request is submitted from the form.
 Currently, you can automatically create records when the request is submitted.

-For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md). -->
+For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md).
+-->

 ## Redimensionar registros na exibição semanal do calendário

 >[!NOTE]
 >
 >* Visualização: 25 de setembro de 2025
->* Versão rápida de produção: 15 de outubro de 2025
+>* Versão rápida de produção: quinta-feira, 15 de outubro de 2025
 >* Produção: 16 de outubro de 2025

 Na exibição do calendário semanal de uma página do tipo de registro, agora é possível clicar e manter as margens esquerda ou direita de um registro para modificar sua duração.